BirajDas27/British-Airways/README.md

 🎬 Entertainment
 🛎️ Ground Service
 💰 Value for Money
-👨‍✈️ Cabin Staff Service
+👨‍✈️ Cabin Staff Review

-The interactive Tableau dashboard provides a comprehensive view of customer experience trends over time, across countries, aircraft types, and traveler segments.
+The interactive **Tableau dashboard** provides a comprehensive view of **customer experience** trends over time, across countries, aircraft types, and traveler segments.

 ## 🎯 Business Objective

 The goal of this analysis is to:

-▫️Identify trends in overall customer satisfaction ▫️Compare aircraft performance based on ratings ▫️Analyze country-wise review distribution ▫️Understand which service aspects impact overall rating ▫️Help improve operational and service-level decision-making
+▫️Identify trends in overall customer satisfaction
+▫️Compare aircraft performance based on ratings
+▫️Analyze country-wise review distribution
+▫️Understand which service aspects impact overall rating
+▫️Help improve operational and service-level decision-making

 ## 🛠️ Tools & Technologies Used